CHC IS HERE FOR YOU!

 Compassion Health Care, Inc. wants you to know that we are here for you.

-We had to change our role to help our community in the Coronavirus (COVID-19) crisis, but we are getting back to how we served patients in the past.
+We had to change our role to help our community in the Coronavirus (COVID-19) crisis, but we are still serving our patients with excellent patient-centered healthcare, including primary care, urgent care, behavioral health, psychiatry, and specialty care, which now includes Palliative Care.

-- Masks are still required inside of our medical centers, even if you have been vaccinated.
+- Only one (1) mask is required now inside each of our medical centers, even if you have been vaccinated.

-- Just like our pre-pandemic protocol, patients must call to make an appointment for their primary care visit.
+- Patients must call to make an appointment for their primary care visit, just like we’ve always done.

-- Urgent Care is open without no appointment necessary.
+- Urgent Care is open without any appointment necessary.

 - You no longer have to call from the parking lot at either our JAHC or CFMC locations prior to coming in.